qld-gov-au/pattern-library/source/patterns-for-web-forms.md

 ## Autocomplete address form
 This form is composed of a Google auto-suggest location field and other address fields (Street address, City, State, Postal code, Country).
-When user selects a location in location, corresponding address fields will be filled by the javascript.
+When user selects a location in location field, corresponding address fields will be filled by the javascript.

 This functionality can be implemented by placing the below given code in your template
 #### Example: via SSI